lukaspili/Reactive-Billing/README.md

 ```

 The exposed methods are matching the methods of the AIDL billing service `IInAppBillingService`.
 With the difference that they return `Observable` objects, also taking care of connecting to the AIDL billing service.

+For a complete setup example, please read the documentation below and check the `sample` project.

 ### Response